Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

 Asa found a silver key and an invisibility potion in the sleeping caves.
 He also located a compartment in the orc leader's throne, but couldn't get it open.

+## Session 14 (2020-08-12) <a name="session14"></a>

+The party scoured the orc caves for loot.
+Asa managed to open the compartment in the throne, and found coins, gems, several scrolls, and a straw doll made to look like an elvish woman, with long black humanoid hairs attached to its head.

+The party regrouped on the roof of the watchtower, then proceeded into the building through the hatch on the roof.
+They left the tower floor and entered the entrance hall, where they defeated two small bird-like air elementals.
+Moving on, they found a study and an ornate door which led to Vilree's private chambers.
+In here, they heard a lot of noise from a small side room; Asa quietly closed and locked the door to this room.
+In the bedroom upstairs, the PCs found extensive personal notes.
+Among them, Ezren found receipts corresponding to the reagents purchased from Bort by Hallod (which the PCs found in <a href="#session2">session 2</a>), as well as a timeline of recent dates in Vilree's hand.
+A note on this sheet next to the date of Bort's murder read "Tied up loose end: merchant".
+A note next to yesterday's date read "The last reaction is in place", and a final, undated entry read "Mother avenged".
+The PCs also found sacks of money and several potions.

+Downstairs and past the study, the PCs found a room containing only a statue of a weeping elvish woman, surrounded by a churning pool of water.
+The PCs approached to examine the statue, and were attacked by two water elementals which took the form of sharks.
+The party quickly defeated them.

+XP: 190 per character

+### Items

+* Sapphire (flawed)
+* Scroll of Heal (2nd level)
+* Scroll of Sound Burst
+* Scroll of Restoration
+* Silver locket of young Vilree (worth about 5 gp)
+* Hand of the Mage
+* Lesser Bravo's Brew
+* Mistform elixir
+* Lesser elixir of life (2)
+* Moderate alchemist's fire (4)
+* Lesser tanglefoot bag (2)
+* Moderate fire energy mutagen (drinking gives fire resist 10 and 1d4 fire damage when striking with a melee weapon for 10 minutes.
+  You also gain weakness 5 to acid, cold, and electricity for 10 minutes.)
+* 53 gp, 383 sp, 668 cp in sacks